How Investment Banking and Startups Are Merging in the New Economy

 The Future of Startups and Banking Collaboration

-This partnership is going to merge and deepen over the next five years.
+This partnership will continue to grow, and deepen over the next five years.
 Every startup will need a financial expert, and every banker will need innovative clients.
 This system will put both on a path of mutual growth.
-Tools like artificial intelligence and blockchain will make this partnership more effective.
-Startups are the architects of the future economy, and investment banking has become their backbone.
-When finance and innovation come together for a common goal, the economy reaches its peak.
-This future is a positive sign for every country.
+Tools such as artificial intelligence and blockchain will make this collaboration even more effective.